Assassin's Creed Origins: Development

 Ubisoft Montreal led the game's development, with assistance provided by other Ubisoft studios in different parts of the world.
 The team in Montreal previously worked on Assassin's Creed Revelations and Assassin's Creed IV: Black Flag.
 Development began after Black Flag's completion and lasted approximately four years.
 Ubisoft Sofia and Ubisoft Singapore played prominent roles in designing the game's map and quests.
 Sofia worked on the game's tomb and pyramids, while Singapore crafted the naval combat.
 Jean Guesdon and Ashraf Ismail, who both worked on Black Flag, returned as the game's directors.
 Nearly 1,000 people worked on the game; only 300 came from the Montreal studio.
 Ubisoft described this model of development as "co-development" where, unlike previous installments in the series, the support studios had more freedom and their work was more integral to the whole.
 According to Ismail, the co-development model allows each area in the game's world to be unique.
 Despite this, the Montreal studio set some guidelines that all studios needed to follow.
 For instance, the distance that a quest requires the players to travel is limited.
 For the quests in a hub area, there can only be one "funny" mission and one eradication mission.
 Ubisoft's goal was to modernize the series.

 Ancient Egypt was one of the most popular choices requested by fans of the series, but Ubisoft had declined the idea.
 Alex Hutchinson, the creative director of Assassin's Creed III, called Ancient Egypt—along with the other two chosen settings, Feudal Japan and World War II—"the worst choices" for a setting.
 In a later interview, however, Ismail said Egypt was a setting the team wanted to explore and acknowledged fans' requests.
 He believed Ubisoft had not chosen Egypt for previous installments because of technological constraints.
-49 BCE was chosen as the game's setting because it reflected an "impressive clash of civilizations".
+49 BC was chosen as the game's setting because it reflected an "impressive clash of civilizations".
 Egyptian culture was thriving but nearing its decline, while the Romans and the Greeks exerted a strong influence over Egypt, culminating in its annexation by the Roman Empire following the game's events.
 Ismail called this setting "epic" because it showed the "death of one world, [and] the birth of a new one".
 Initially, the team started with the world map from Black Flag and turned all its water bodies into landmasses.
 With such a large map, they needed to fill it with meaningful content, so they incorporated elements from role-playing video games and quests into the game.
 Puzzles, hunting, and military outposts were added to facilitate the player's exploration of the game's world.
 The game's combat was completely overhauled, as the developer wanted to give players more freedom of choice.
 For the first time, difficulty settings were introduced to the series to ensure the combat would be accessible.